• English

 This surgery is also a common treatment for stress urinary incontinence.

-Sling Surgery
+Bladder Sling Surgery for Prolapse

-Laparoscopic Surgery for Prolapsed Bladder
+Keyhole Surgery for a Prolapsed Bladder

-What are the Risks and Potential Complications of Bladder Prolapse Surgery?
+Risks and Complications of Bladder Prolapse Surgery

 • bleeding or blood clots

-• infection
+• infection or abscess formation

-• pain during sex that does not improve
+• pain or discomfort during sex

-• difficulty or pain during urination
+• difficulty emptying the bladder or pain during urination

 Daily Kegel / pelvic floor exercises - As soon as you are able, you can start to tense those muscles each day.